Structure of 2D Topological Stabilizer Codes: Charge and strings

-\begin{proof} We show, for properties $x=3,\dots,7$, that if properties 1 to $x-1$ are satisfied then property $x$ is also satisfied by further coarse graining or changing the sets of generators.
-Notice that all properties are preserved under coarse graining.
+\begin{proof} All properties are preserved under coarse graining.
+We show, for properties $x=3,\dots,7$, that if properties 1 to $x-1$ are satisfied then property $x$ is also satisfied by further coarse graining or changing the sets of generators.